Seneca-BSA/bsa/docs/sep600/lab4.md

 ### Part 1: Onboard I2C Accelerometer and Magnetometer

-In Part 1, we'll take a look at how to setup getting reading from the onboard accelerometer and magnetometer.
+In Part 1, we'll take a look at how to get reading from the onboard accelerometer and magnetometer.

 <div style="padding: 15px; border: 1px solid orange; background-color: orange; color: black;">
 Check to see if the accelerometer is assembled on your board.
-NXP had a production change in 2023 and no longer assemble the FXOS8700CQ onto the Freedom board.
-If your board is missing the accelerometer chip (as shown in Figure 4.1 below), this part of the Lab will no work.
+NXP had a production change in 2023 and no longer assembles the FXOS8700CQ onto the Freedom board.
+If your board is missing the accelerometer chip (as shown in Figure 4.1 below), this part of the Lab will not work.
 </div>

 The location U8 on the Freedom Board should be assembled with the FXOS8700CQ accelerometer chip.